keu/docs/guides/soda-data-quality.md

 ### Step 1: Create the configuration file

-First you need to create a configuration file to connect to Snowflake.
-The easiest way to create the file is to use the template in the Soda documentation as shown below.
+You need to create a configuration file to connect to Snowflake.
+The following example uses the template from the Soda documentation to create the configuration file.

 ```YAML
 # the first line names the datasource "MY_DATASOURCE"